pace-neutrons/Horace/documentation/matlab-api.md

 ##### Cons

-- If uses built-in MATLAB parser (may not be kept stable)
+- If we use built-in MATLAB parser, out of our control if further functionality needed or may not be kept stable by matlab

 #### Transition implications